ThatXliner/stacksearch/README.md

 **NOTE: STACKSEARCH IS NO LONGER ACTIVELY MAINTAINED.
 There will still be the occasional bug fixes and updates, but not as much.**

-StackSearch is a python module that provides a way to search [StackExchange](https://stackexchange.com) sites such as [StackOverflow](https://stackoverflow.com).
+StackSearch is a python library that provides an unofficial API to search various [StackExchange](https://stackexchange.com) sites such as [StackOverflow](https://stackoverflow.com).

+It does *not* implement the [stack sesrch algorithm](https://en.m.wikipedia.org/wiki/Stack_search).

 ## Installation